heremaps/xyz-documentation/docs/cli/add-on.md

 |  address           | Manually     |   true         |

-### Delete Searchable[User can delete one or all searchable properties using delete command]
+### Delete Searchable Properties [User can delete one or all searchable properties using delete command]

 ```
 here xyz config <spaceId> --searchable --delete